Josip Juranovic: Celtic agree £2.5m fee with Legia Warsaw for Croatia right-back

 Braga move for Couto | Celtic move for Itakura unlikely

-Braga are in talks with Manchester City over a loan deal for right-back Yan Couto, who had been a prime target for Celtic earlier this month.
+Braga are now in talks with Manchester City over a loan deal for right-back Couto, who had been a prime target for Celtic earlier this month.

 Despite being invited to Celtic Park for their Europa League qualifier with Jablonec last week, the Brazilian remained unconvinced by a move to Scotland.